Aussie Broadband were a small telco servicing rural Australia and providing ADSL + Wireless Internet.

 This left Aussie Broadband with a choice: they could either continue as they were and struggle to provide the quality of service they wanted, or they could evolve and build a nationwide nbn™ network that could compete with the big 4 telcos.
 They chose the latter and to support this initiative they needed to increase recurring revenue significantly.

-The following outlines how the combined marketing teams at Web Profits and Aussie Broadband worked together on a 12-month growth marketing campaign to rapidly grow the business.
+The following outlines how the combined marketing teams at Web Profits and Aussie Broadband worked together on a 12-month growth marketing campaign to rapidly grow the business – a campaign which I was Growth Lead on in collaboration with Matthew Kusi-Appauh at Aussie Broadband’s end.

 Double recurring revenue in one year from $25 million to $50 million.